New Amazon fulfillment center to create 1,500 jobs in Oklahoma, officials say

 OKLAHOMA CITY - Amazon officials have confirmed plans to open its first fulfillment center in Oklahoma, creating more than 1,500 full-time jobs by the end of 2019.

-The facility is expected to be more than 600,000 square feet and will be located near the Will Rogers World Airport on the east side of the property between 59th St. and 104th St.
+The facility is expected to be more than 2.5 million square feet and will be located near the Will Rogers World Airport on the east side of the property between 59th St. and 104th St.

 In a press release, airport director Mark Kratenburg said "The airport is delighted that Amazon has made the decision to locate one of its fulfillment centers in Oklahoma and at Will Rogers World Airport.
 Amazon's facility is perfect for the airport's Lariat Landing, a large commercial development area created on the airport to attract companies like Amazon.
 We are thrilled to be part of the company's continued growth."